2018 is the year of disturbing dance movies

-Dance is normally thought of as celebratory, whether it’s the collective joy of a Soul Train line, an uncoordinated conga around Times Square’s now-shuttered Señor Frog’s (RIP), or a solo go at Britney’s Toxic choreography in the privacy of your bedroom.
+Dance is normally thought of as celebratory, whether it’s the collective joy of a Soul Train line dance, an uncoordinated conga around Times Square’s now-shuttered Señor Frog’s (RIP), or a solo go at Britney’s “Toxic” choreography in the privacy of your bedroom.
 But in many movies, dance is a rather different kind of catharsis, one more closely resembling an exorcism and/or backed by a soundtrack of wailing synths.
 This is true for a slew of new dance-centric horror films hitting screens this year.
-One of 2018’s most anticipated releases is Gaspar Noé’s deranged musical, Climax, which The Guardian described as “a horrendous decline into madness and infernal despair,” and i-D as “Paris Is Burning meets The Shining.”
+One of 2018’s most anticipated releases is Gaspar Noé’s deranged musical Climax, which The Guardian described as “a horrendous decline into madness and infernal despair,” and i-D as “Paris Is Burning meets The Shining.”
 So yeah, it’s no Step Up 2: The Streets.
-Elsewhere, Luca Guadagnino is making his Call Me By Your Name follow-up with a remake of Dario Argento’s nightmarish ballet movie Suspiria, Jennifer Lawrence is continuing her scare streak as a pirouetting Russian spy, and the festive season will even bring a horror musical where small town teens are forced to “fight, slash and sing their way to survival”.
+Elsewhere, Luca Guadagnino is making his Call Me By Your Name follow-up with a remake of Dario Argento’s nightmarish ballet movie Suspiria, Jennifer Lawrence is continuing her scare streak as a pirouetting Russian spy, and the festive season will even bring a horror musical where small town teens are forced to “fight, slash, and sing their way to survival.”
 If Black Swan didn’t give you a lifelong fear of highly coordinated ingénues, here are five films to see this year.

 Newcomer Helena Howard stars in this spectacular coming-of-age mindfuck as a teen acting prodigy.
-The film centres around the rehearsal of an experimental theatre production, about the spectrum of bipolar disorder and anxiety.
+The film centers around the rehearsal of an experimental theater production, about the spectrum of bipolar disorder and anxiety.
 Howard also happens to be a Black Swan superfan, seeing something of herself in Nina’s metamorphosis and desire to please.
 Madeline’s Madeline ends with one of the most terrifying interpretative dance scenes in recent history, a exorcism-like collage of flailing limbs and surreal pig masks.
 Howard’s haunting performance required her to enter a dissociative state during the filming process.
 “When I was going out with people at the time they would ask if I was okay,” she told us earlier this month.
 “I wouldn’t notice at the time but it was because I was in her state of being.”

 Six years after Jennifer Lawrence showcased her best ballroom moves opposite Bradley Cooper in Silver Linings Playbook, the actor transformed herself into a Bolshoi prima for Francis Lawrence’s Red Sparrow.
 While an injury ends Lawrence’s ballet career early on, dance remains central to the thriller’s plot, as she enters a second life as a sexy spy who draws on her ballet training to seduce victims.
-Lawrence spent four hours a day, five days a week, practicing precision footwork with choreographer Kurt Froman in the garage of her Los Angeles home.
+Lawrence spent four hours a day, five days a week, practicing precision footwork with Kurt Froman the garage of her Los Angeles home.
 Maybe that’s the reason she survived this year’s Oscars without falling over once.

 Luca Guadagnino’s follow up to Call Me By Your Name is far from another idyllic romp at an Italian villa.
 A remake of Dario Argento’s 1977 horror classic, Suspiria follows young dancer Suzy (Dakota Johnson) as she travels to Berlin to attend a prestigious ballet school, unwittingly setting off a chain of gruesome supernatural events.
 Filming Suspiria was apparently so traumatic for Johnson that it sent it her to therapy, she revealed to Elle earlier this year.
 It also prompted extreme reactions from an unsuspecting CinemaCon audience subjected to gristly footage.